 - Visit Guides on the webpage for guidelines on what to expect of your stay here.

-- Checkout this Policy Sheet to know what is expected of you.
+- Checkout this POLICY SHEET to know what is expected of you, sign and submit.

-- Download, complete and submit the Pre-Arrival Assesment Form before your arrival.
+- Download, complete and submit the PRE-ARRIVAL ASSESSMENT FORM before your arrival.

 - You can check out available courses here.
 Note that courses from most schools/faculties are available except courses from the School of Medical Sciences and Faculty of Law